JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q117255" aliases="Hopi" title="Hopi people">
 <param ve-entity eid="Q14524280" title="husk">
 <param ve-entity eid="Q40763" title="seed">
 Sunflower seeds also exhibit variations in size, color, and markings.
 Whole seeds–comprised of a kernel and a husk–can be solid black or gray and have a stripe pattern.
-The Hopi tribe of Native Americans have cultivated [sunflowers with deep purple seeds](https://www.nativeseeds.org/pages/hopi-black-dye-sunflower), that appear black and shiny, in the southwest for hundreds of years.[^ref23] They use these seeds to create dark blue or purple dyes for coloring wools and vegetal fibers that are in turn used to make [weavings or baskets](https://scalar.usc.edu/works/american-indian-film-archive/hopi-arts-and-crafts?path=hopi-southwest-indians).
+The Hopi tribe of Native Americans have cultivated[sunflowers with deep purple seeds](https://www.nativeseeds.org/pages/hopi-black-dye-sunflower), that appear black and shiny, in the southwest for hundreds of years.[^ref31] They use these seeds to create dark blue or purple dyes for coloring wools and vegetal fibers that are in turn used to make [weavings or baskets](https://scalar.usc.edu/works/american-indian-film-archive/hopi-arts-and-crafts?path=hopi-southwest-indians).
 The processes of cultivating, harvesting, and boiling seeds to produce dye for basketry exemplifies a rich tradition of tribal plant knowledge that is interwoven with cultural and spiritual beliefs.
 Indigenous peoples of North America also [use(d) sunflowers in a variety of ways](http://naeb.brit.org/uses/search/?string=sunflower) including as a source of food, fuel, pigment, and medicine, as well as ceremonially.
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/thumb/3/39/Sunflower_Seeds_Kaldari.jpg/1024px-Sunflower_Seeds_Kaldari.jpg" title="Sunflower seeds, hulled (achene) and dehulled, Kaldari, Wikimedia Commons, public domain">
 <param ve-image fit="contain" url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/sunflower_with_black_seeds_wikimedia.jpeg" title="Sunflower with black seeds, Amada44, Wikimedia Commons, CC BY 3.0">
 <param ve-image fit="contain" url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/sunflower_CollegeofHumanEcology_Cornell.jpg" title="Hopi Sunflower _Helianthus Annuus_, seeds produce blue, black, and purple dye and the leaves give a range of yellow to green, Cornell Natural Dye Garden in the College of Human Ecology at Cornell University">